 This course is part two of a year-long clinical residency experience in an assigned elementary classroom for the entire school year.
 In part two, teacher candidates will be able to further cultivate, refine, and practice content and pedagogical knowledge, skills, and dispositions as they assume the roles and responsibilities of a teacher.
 Teacher candidates will gain practical hands-on experience with everyday situations impacting the learning and development of all learners under the mentorship of a veteran classroom teacher.
-Teacher candidates will also implement and reflect on their capstone project KPTP during part two of clinical residency experience.
-Prerequisite(s): EED 491 and GPA 2.00
+Teacher candidates will also implement and reflect on their final capstone project -K-TWS during part two of clinical residency experience.
+Prerequisite(s): Successful completion of all course work and GPA 3.0.